Applications are Open for Cohort II

 We understand that creative work has a long time horizon and that not all fellows will produce finished work by the end of the program.
 At the outset of the program, fellows will meet with the director to discuss goals for their project or a plan for developing new work, and how the fellowship can best support their progress.

-The fellowship’s educational program consists of four in-person seminars, one short retreat, and monthly online sessions (~2 per month, 60-90 minutes in length).
-Online sessions may include independent and small group study on topics of interest, peer consultations on projects, preparation for seminar field experiences, and fellows’ work with their advisers.
-The dates for in-person programs are:
+The fellowship’s educational program consists of five in-person seminars and regular online sessions (~2 per month, 60-90 minutes in length).
+Online sessions may include independent and small group study on topics of interest, peer consultations on projects, preparation for seminar field experiences, and fellows’ work with their advisors.

 The admissions process will unfold in two phases.
-Phase one will entail completing an application that includes short written responses, a video prompt, resume, and two work samples.
-Applications are due on April 17, 2023 and will be reviewed by members of a committee comprised of Mandel Institute faculty and accomplished professionals in the cultural sector.
+Phase one will entail completing an application that includes short written responses, an optional video prompt, resume, and two work samples.
+Applications are due on February 13, 2026 and will be reviewed by members of a committee comprised of Mandel Institute faculty and accomplished professionals in the cultural sector.

 The committee will then select a group of finalists who will be invited to continue to phase two of the process.
-We will aim to notify finalists, as well as those who do not advance to phase two, by the beginning of June of 2023.
+We will aim to notify finalists, as well as those who do not advance to phase two, by the beginning of May 2026.
 Phase two will include an in-person interview, brief presentation, and submission of a reference form from a peer collaborator.
-We are in the process of finalizing details for the location of the interviews and the format of the presentations and peer reference form.
-The interviews will be scheduled for June 2023.
+Interviews will take place in Brookline, MA from June 8 – 12, 2026.

 The committee will evaluate applicants based on the following criteria: